jpatil-bit/bank-subscription-classifier-comparison/README.md

 It is the most suitable model for predicting whether a bank customer will subscribe to a term deposit.

 **Prediction of which customer will subscribe to the subscrioption** Customers contacted via cellular channels, with longer call durations, no existing housing or personal loans, and employed in administrative or professional roles.
-The predictive model enables focused targeting, improving campaign efficiency and reducing operational costs.